 We ended another night in great company in the arms of the British Virgin Islands.

-The next day, our second last day, offered us a perfect day for sailing with a downwind of 8-9 knots.
-We sailed towards the White Bay on Jost Van Dyke where Ivan´s Stress Free bar waited on us.
-It wasn’t very “stress free” for Felix and Fredrik who had to take the dingy to make a reservation.
-Obviously it wasn’t the easiest thing they’ve done, docking with a dingy after one drink too many.
+The next day, our second last day offered us a perfect day for sailing with a downwind of 8-9 knots.
+We sailed towards the White Bay on Jost Van Dyke where Ivan´s Stress-Free bar waited on us.
+It wasn’t very “stress-free” for Felix and Fredrik who had to take the dingy to make a reservation.
+It wasn’t the easiest thing they’ve done, docking with a dingy after one drink too many.

-A decision I hardy stood by while watching the cabs drove pass us.
+A decision I hardy stood by while watching the cabs drive past us.

 We ordered two bottles of wine and cheered for an amazing week.